 Why VoIP Hosted PBX is Ideal in a Disaster Situation

-VoIP Hosted PBX is a form of communication which relies on the internet, the cloud and a specialized wireless phone which can last longer than your average cell phone.
-What makes it different from traditional analog communicqation is the unmatched reliability it offers to clients on account of the fact that it uses the internet to transmit pockets of voice data.
+VoIP Hosted PBX is a form of communication that relies on the internet, the cloud, and a specialized wireless phone which can last longer than your average cell phone.
+What makes it different from traditional analog communication is the unmatched reliability it offers to clients on account of the fact that it uses the internet to transmit pockets of voice data.
 In addition, it is cloud-hosted, meaning that it relies on virtual servers which may be anywhere in the world.
-What’s great about this is that these servers may be located in an area which hardly has to face disasters for various reasons (fairly good weather, a stable government and tight security), making sure that you are always on at all times.
+What’s great about this is that these servers may be located in an area that hardly has to face disasters for various reasons (fairly good weather, a stable government, and tight security), making sure that you are always on at all times.

 Being hit by a disaster may mean that your employees won’t be able to access the office for one reason or the other.

 By arming them with a VoIP phone with capabilities such as:

 - The ability to access company employees remotely.

 - Collaborating with other workers via conference calls.

 - Take the phone with them anywhere and use it anywhere there is the internet.

 Ensures that they are able to solve any post-disaster problem in a fast and reliable manner.

 With cloud-based hosted PBX, you can have your calls rerouted every time your phone rings, making you available at any time.
 On top of that, hosted PBX centers provide you with a series of active and inactive phone numbers you can use interchangeably, something which may be vital especially if you’re running a large business with a sizable staff.

 All Equipment is Off-Site